Eriocapitella rupicola

 Eriocapitella rupicola, a species of flowering plant in the buttercup family Ranunculaceae, is native to Asia.
 The specific epithet rupicola means "growing on rocks".
-In Chinese, a common name is yan sheng yin lian hua, which means "rock anemone".
+In Chinese, the plant is called yánshēng yínliánhuā (岩生銀蓮花), which means "rock anemone".

 Taxonomy

 Eriocapitella rupicola was described by Maarten J. M. Christenhusz and James W. Byng in 2018.
 Like other members of genus Eriocapitella, E. rupicola was formerly a member of genus Anemone.
 The basionym Anemone rupicola Cambess. was described in 1844.

 Cultivation

 The cultivar Eriocapitella rupicola 'Wild Swan' won the Plant of the Year Award at the Chelsea Flower Show in 2011.
 It is said to be a cross between E. rupicola and E. hupehensis.